 How to Handle Counteroffers and Pushback in Salary Negotiations

-Negotiating salary is a two-way discussion, and it’s common for employers to push back or present counteroffers.
+Negotiating salary is a two-way discussion.
+It’s common for employers to push back or present counteroffers.
 Knowing how to handle these situations with confidence and strategy can help you secure the best deal.

-Employers may hesitate or counter your request due to:
+Employers may hesitate or counter your request due to several reasons:

 Budget constraints – They have a set limit for the role.